dylanbstorey/DnD/frost-architect-campaign/modules/03-the-frost-colossus/module.md

 ### Player Knowledge Check Opportunities
 - **History (DC 15):** Recall legends about ancient binding rituals and their requirements
-- **Arcana (DC 16):** Understand the magical principles behind the binding and why seven stones would be needed
+- **Arcana (DC 16):** Understand the magical principles behind the binding and why the four cardinal stones are essential
 - **Religion (DC 14):** Recognize ritual patterns similar to those used in divine sealing ceremonies

 ### The Next Quest

 **Elder Frostmantle:** "You have done a great service by uncovering this threat.
 But a greater task now lies before us all.
 The spheres must be disabled before they can form a complete network.
-And the Seven Stones of Binding must be recovered if we are to renew the prison that holds the Frost Architect."
+And the Four Stones of Binding must be recovered if we are to renew the prison that holds the Frost Architect."

 **Major:** *Sitting beside the party* "I believe our paths continue together, friends.
 The mountains have grown more dangerous, and your skills will be needed if we're to face this ancient evil."